 - Shake off bits of aromatics in the marinade and broil the duck legs

-- Broil the duck legs until the skin is blistered, golden with some darkened spots
+- Broil the duck legs until the skin is blistered, deep brown with some darkened spots

 Once the duck skin is blistered and golden/darkened, we will simmer the duck legs with all other ingredients to make the broth.
 The duck legs should be simmered until very tender and easy to pick out from the bone.
 It takes me about 80-90 minutes to cook the broth.